Most of us know its better to send a cold email or cover letter that is personalized, instead of just writing a dear hiring manager email.

 If you’re able to directly send an email to hiring manager, you’ll significantly increase your chances to score the job application.

-If you want to get your hands on the hiring manager’s Twitter handle, you should Google search it.
+If you want to get your hands on the hiring manager’s Twitter handle, you should Google search it or type a URL of their Twitter handle.

 Why not just use Twitter’s search bar?